gohugoio/hugo/content/templates/go-templates.md

       <script src="html5shiv.js"></script>
     {{ "<![endif]-->" | safeHtml }}

-## Context (aka. the dot)
+## Context (a.k.a. the dot)

-The most easily overlooked concept to understand about go templates is that {{ . }}
-always refers to the current context.
+The most easily overlooked concept to understand about Go templates is that `{{ . }}` always refers to the current context.
 In the top level of your template this will be the data set made available to it.
 Inside of a iteration it will have the value of the current item.
-When inside of a loop the context has changed. . will no longer refer to the data available to the entire page.
-If you need to access this from within the loop you will likely want to set it to a variable instead of depending on the context.
+When inside of a loop the context has changed.
+`.` will no longer refer to the data available to the entire page.
+If you need to access this from within the loop, you will likely want to set it to a variable instead of depending on the context.

 **Example:**